Best 40 Gallon Breeder Tank, Setup & Stocking Ideas

 • Braced for extra strength

-• Glass lid and stand available
+• Glass lid available (separately)

 Cons: